 Ensuring the quality, effectiveness and safety of every product we sell is our number one priority.

 Duchesnay is proud of the products we offer, but we never stop innovating.
-We continuously invest in research and development to create new and better treatment options to improve women’s health and quality of life at every stage.
+We continuously invest in research and development to create new and better treatment options to improve women’s health and the health of their family members at every stage of life.

 Duchesnay and its employees are deeply committed to giving back to our community.
 That is why we are actively involved with several charitable organizations, including la Fondation OLO (nutritional supplementation for underprivileged women and toddlers), Moisson Laurentides (local food bank) and The Cure Foundation (breast cancer research).

 Duchesnay makes every effort to minimize its environmental footprint.
 We support various recycling programs and are proud members of the Health Products Stewardship Association (Medications Return Programs/drug disposal), Duchesnay has implemented a variety of ecological initiatives, including opting for electronic rather than printed formats, prioritizing the use of eco-responsible materials and systems in our construction and renovation projects, and the installation of a geothermal heating and cooling system at our facilities.